jumdc/pers-ts/README.md

 This repository follows the ideas introduced by PhD Jose Perea in [Topological Time Series Analysis](https://arxiv.org/abs/1812.05143).

-## Dynamic systems and Taken's embedding
+## Dynamic systems and Takens' embedding

 **Definition of dynamical system**